 A good amount of people had to come to this country illegally because they were escaping poverty, war, drugs and crime.
 During which they did not have the time to get the proper documentation to remain here as a resident.
 If in that time they encounter the ICE or CBP, they may risk being immediately deported.

 This is why it is so crucial to get ahead on your immigration status early, but if it is past that point and you need deportation defense representation, it is not too late.
 If you or someone you know has been detained by the ICE or CBP, immediately contact our deportation defense team.
 Our immigration team is experienced and trustworthy, and will do everything in their power to help you in this difficult time.

 The very best thing you can do to protect yourself is to get in contact with an immigration attorney immediately.
 They will have the knowledge and resources available for you to protect yourself from any unwanted or unwarranted visas from the Immigration and Customs Enforcement (ICE) or Customs and Border Protection (CBP).

 However, the following tips by the United We Dream Organization can also be extremely helpful:

 ICE cannot come into your home without a signed warranted by an immigration court judge.
 With your door shut, ask them to slide the signed warrant under the door or to push it up against the window so you can see it.
 They are not allowed in unless you let them.

 However, if after viewing the document and verifying it’s legitimacy, let them in to your home.
-If you do, it may be viewed as obstruction of justice not and that will not do you any favors in a court trial.
+If you do not open the door, it may be viewed as obstruction of justice and that will not do you any favors in a court trial.